leitingzhang/leitingzhang.github.io/_pages/about.md

 ---

 Welcome to Dr. Leiting Zhang (张雷霆) and his research team's website!
 We are a young and dynamic team, located at the [Ångström Advanced Battery Centre](https://www.kemi.uu.se/angstrom/research/structural-chemistry/aabc), Uppsala Univeristy.
-Our **research vision** is to bridge fundamental understandings of battery components, particularly electrodes, electrolytes, and interphases, with technological and methodological breakthroughs in the production and *operando*/online assessment of high-performance and sustainable batteries.
+Our **research vision** is to bridge fundamental understandings of battery components, particularly electrodes, electrolytes, and interphases, with technological and methodological breakthroughs in the *operando*/online assessment of sustainable and smart batteries.
 For more details, please refer to [Research](https://leitingzhang.github.io/research/).

 ---